 with a luncheon program on Saturday, October 18th.
 The program will include a

 panel discussion on the topic of the Refugee Crisis.
 Tickets, which must be

-purchased in advance, will go on
+purchased in advance, are on

-sale soon.
+sale now.
 Prices are $25 for a

 regular-price ticket and $10 for